Helvetios: Style

 The album features melodic death metal combined with Celtic folk music instruments like fiddle, hurdy-gurdy, flutes, whistles, bagpipes, mandola, bodhran, and hammered dulcimer.
 Band member Anna Murphy has been more involved in songwriting and has been given more vocal parts than on previous releases.

 Reception

 Helvetios received favourable professional reviews in Germany with the Sonic Seducer magazine calling the album "pure efficiency (pure Effizienz)."
 The German edition of Metal Hammer lauded the tracks "Meet The Enemy", "Neverland" and "The Siege" for their aggressive Metal style and concluded that Eluveitie's musical virtues were being continued on this album.
 A review by the Austrian Stormbringer compared the track "The Siege" to Sepultura's style and called the album a "piece of art."

 Chart performance

-The album reached the top ten album charts in Switzerland and the Top Heatseekers of the United States.
+The album reached the top ten on the albums chart in Switzerland and the Top Heatseekers chart in the United States.